Featured in...

 In partnership with Just Answer.

-Common Mistakes Leading to Permit Holder Only Parking Fine
+Common Mistakes Leading to a Parking Fine

 Motorists often think parking restrictions don’t apply during bank holidays and weekends.
 Unfortunately, it’s a common mistake that leads to receiving a permit holder only parking fine.